-The FlexIO module is a highly configurable peripheral, which allows users to implement various functions.
-Depending on the module version, it can do the following:
+The FlexIO module is a highly configurable peripheral, which allows users to implement a variety of functions.
+Depending on the module version, it is able to do the following:

-- Emulate serial communication protocols, such as UART, SPI, I2C, I2S.
+- Emulate serial communication protocols, such as UART, SPI, I2C, I2S, and so on.

-- Emulate parallel communication protocols, such as camera interface, Motorola 68 K bus, Intel 8080bus.
+- Emulate parallel communication protocols, such as camera interface, Motorola 68 K bus, Intel 8080 bus, and so on.

-- · Generate the PWM waveform.
+- Generate the PWM waveform.

-- · Implement logic functions.
+- Implement logic functions.

-- · Implement state machine functions.
+- Implement state machine functions.